madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 ![Cellular Christmas Tree](/images/cellular-christmas-tree/xmas-tree.gif "Cellular Christmas Tree GIF"){.left}

-If you're in the midst of a paper crisis, one of the best ways to procrastinate is to learn something you haven't got around to for ages and doesn't contribute towards your paper in any way.
+If you're in the midst of a paper crisis, one of the best ways to procrastinate is to learn something you haven't got around to for ages and doesn't in any way contribute towards your paper.
 In my case, this was comonads.

 It's not that I didn't know what comonads were.
 They are the dual concept of monads in category theory, but this sort of lost its meaning once I realised I